catboost/catboost/contrib/libs/cub/README.md

 <hr>
 <h3>About CUB</h3>

-Current release: v1.7.4 (09/20/2017)
+Current release: v1.8.0 (02/16/2018)

-We recommend the [CUB Project Website](http://nvlabs.github.com/cub) and the [cub-users discussion forum](http://groups.google.com/group/cub-users) for further information and examples.
+We recommend the [CUB Project Website](http://nvlabs.github.com/cub) for further information and examples.

 CUB provides state-of-the-art, reusable software components for every layer of the CUDA programming model: